calclavia/Electrodynamics/README.md

 ## Modular Force Field System
-Modular Force Field System (or MFFS) is a mod that adds force fields and security systems to Minecraft.
+Modular Force Field System (or MFFS) is a mod that adds force fields and security systems to voxel games.
 MFFS is a complete ground-up rewrite inspired by MFFS v2.0 by ThunderDark.

 Copyright (c) Calclavia

+### Founder
+* Calclavia
+* ThunderDark

 ### Contribution
 By committing to the project, you fully agree to the Contribution Agreement: